-Hewitt, a Democrat, was the representative for Alabama's 6th congressional district from 1883 to 1885.
+Hewitt was the representative for Alabama’s 6th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1875 to Mar 1885, Hewitt missed 353 of 1,388 roll call votes, which is 25.4%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 |Dec 1884-Mar 1885||146||26||17.8%||24th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000